 Violations created by a Project Watch are applicable to that specific project and will appear in the list of violations for a user within that project.
 Other users who are not members of the project will not see these violations.
 A user with Manage Watches permissions, a Platform Admin, a Project Admin, and a Security Manager can ignore a violation from a Project Watch.

-A report that that can be defined on resources in a specific project.
-A Platform Admin, a Project Admin, a Security Manager, and a user with Manage Reports permissions can create project level Reports.
+A report that can be defined on resources in a specific project.
+A Platform Admin, a Project Admin, a Security Manager, and a user with Manage Reports permissions can create project-level Reports.